JuliaPOMDP/POMDPs.jl/README.md

 This package provides a core interface for working with [Markov decision processes (MDPs)](https://en.wikipedia.org/wiki/Markov_decision_process) and [partially observable Markov decision processes (POMDPs)](https://en.wikipedia.org/wiki/Partially_observable_Markov_decision_process).
 For examples, please see [POMDPExamples](https://github.com/JuliaPOMDP/POMDPExamples.jl), [QuickPOMDPs](https://github.com/JuliaPOMDP/QuickPOMDPs.jl), and the [Gallery](https://github.com/JuliaPOMDP/POMDPGallery.jl).

+---

+**NOTE**: We are currently in the process of upgrading solvers to work with POMDPs v0.9.
+This process is expected to take several weeks.
+For compatibility with all solvers, please install POMDPs v0.8 with `pkg"add POMDPs@v0.8"`.

+---

 Our goal is to provide a common programming vocabulary for:

 1. Expressing problems as MDPs and POMDPs.